Veterans benefits and resources

 Family members of eligible veterans can access certain VA benefits as dependents or survivors.
 Access the link above or checkout VA's survivors and dependents benefits booklet online for more information.

 The state of Washington offer several types of benefits for veterans.
-General information about Washington Department of Veterans Affairs (WDVA) services, programs and benefits can be accessed via the WDVA link above or by accessing the links below.
+General information about Washington Department of Veterans Affairs (WDVA) services, programs and benefits is available online.
+Additional Washington state veterans benefits information is located below.

 Reduced Fees and Passes